antithesishq/examples/test-composer-etcd/README.md

 # Etcd

-This example demonstrates how to use the [Test Composer](https://antithesis.com/docs/test_templates/) to write test workloads using a 3-node **etcd** cluster.
+This example demonstrates how to use the [Test Composer](https://antithesis.com/docs/test_templates/) framework to write test workloads using a 3-node **etcd** cluster.
 It includes:

 - A reproducible cluster setup using Docker Compose.
 - A client workload.
 - Example assertions.

 ---